-- (e) In the term of section 17 (1) (b) of the Insolvency and Bankruptcy Code, 2016 ("the Code"), the powers of the board of directors have been suspended and be exercised by the Resolution Professional.
-Hence, written representation from directors have not been taken on record by the Board of Directors.
-Accordingly, we are unable to comment whether any of the director is disqualified as on March 31, 2022 from being appointed as a director in the terms of Section 164 (2) of the Act. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B".
-Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls over financial reporting; - 3.
-With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197 (16) of the Act, as amended, in our opinion and to the best of our information and according to the explanations given to us, no remuneration has been paid by the Company to its directors during the year; and - 4.
+- 3. With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended, in our opinion and to the best of our information and according to the explanations given to us, no remuneration has been paid by the Company to its directors during the year; and - 4.
 With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us; - a.
-The Company has disclosed the impact of pending litigations, which would impact the financial position of the Company, in Note No. 33 to the Financial Statement; - b.
-The Company has a process whereby periodically all long term contracts [including derivatives contracts] are assessed for material foreseeable losses.
-At the year end, the company has reviewed and ensured that adequate provision as required under any law/accounting standards for material foreseeable losses on such long-term contracts [including derivative contracts] has been made in the books of accounts; - c.
-There has been no delay in transferring amounts, required to be transferred to the Investor Education and Protection Fund by the Company; - d. (i) Due to the fact that the Company is under liquidation as of now, the company has represented that, to the best of it's knowledge and belief, other than as disclosed in the financial statements including notes to the accounts, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+The Company has disclosed the impact of pending litigations, which would impact the financial position of the Company, in Note No. 31 to the Financial Statement; - b.
+The Company has no long-term contracts as all the long-term contracts have been terminated/closed; - c.
+There has been no delay in transferring amounts, required to be transferred to the Investor Education and Protection Fund by the Company; - d. (i) Due to the fact that the Company is under liquidation as of now, the company has represented that, to the best of it's knowledge and belief, other than as disclosed in the financial statements including notes to the accounts, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; - (ii) Due to the fact that the Company is under liquidation as of now, the company has represented, that, to the best of it's knowledge and belief, other than as disclosed in the financial statements including notes to the accounts, no funds have been received by the company from any person(s) or entity(ies), including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and